nus-cs2103-AY2122S2/tp/docs/team/dandaandaaaaaan.md

 * **Project management**:
     * Established the overall team workflow.
     * Ensuring code quality through reviews.
-    * Creation of releases, ensuring CI passing.
+    * Creating and Managing the lifecycle of releases, including version number maintenance in code.

 * **Enhancements to existing features**:
     * Modified the constraints for `Phone` to allow country codes within the numbers.
 It is common that other contact management apps use this, and can cause problems when importing, so we decided to allow it.